📄 Free PDF: 30 NotebookLM prompts (used by 21,000+ researchers, students & professionals · 30,000+ prompts copied) — Get the Cheat Sheet →

 How Much Does NotebookLM Cost?
 Free vs Plus vs Pro vs Ultra

 All core features are free.
-Paid plans expand usage limits and add customization.
+Paid plans expand usage limits, add customization, and unlock Gemini 3.5 + Antigravity.

 Free$01005050310/month